 Injection Molding Defects: Vacuum Voids

 Injection molding is an efficient manufacturing process but there are various variables that can lead to a visible blemish or a dysfunctional defect such as vacuum voids on the finished plastic part.
-Such defects often compromise the integrity of the plastic parts, and, they thus, sharply increase production costs.
-If the defects are too visual or affect the technicality of the plastic part, then those plastic parts are scrapped.
+Such plastic molding defects often compromise the integrity of the plastic parts, and, they thus, sharply increase production costs.
+If the injection molding defects are too visual or affect the technicality of the plastic part, then those plastic parts are scrapped.

 Table of Contents